Tomorrow's Modern Boxes: Other formats

 On 26 December 2014, Yorke released Tomorrow's Modern Boxes in MP3 and FLAC formats for £3.86 on the online music shop Bandcamp.
-He also released a free new song, "Youwouldn'tlikemewhenI'mangry", described by Godrich as a "complimentary addendum" to the album.
+He also released a free additional song, "Youwouldn'tlikemewhenI'mangry".
+The Guardian described it as "typically maudlin ambient electronica and indecipherable lyrics".

 On 30 June 2015, Tomorrow's Modern Boxes was made available to stream with the launch of Apple Music.
 A CD version was released in Japan by Hostess Entertainment in August 2015.
 On 8 December 2017, it was reissued on CD and vinyl by XL Recordings and added to further streaming services, including Spotify, along with Yorke's other solo work.

 Sales

-Tomorrow's Modern Boxes was downloaded over 100,000 times in the first 24 hours of release and over a million times in its first six days.
+Tomorrow's Modern Boxes was downloaded over 100,000 times in its first 24 hours and over a million times in its first six days.
 Excluding internet piracy, it was the most torrented album of 2014.
 By February 2015, it had been downloaded more than 4.5 million times.
 These figures include downloads of the free torrent bundle containing only the "Brain in a Bottle" MP3 and music video; separate figures for the album bundle were not released.

-Stereogum and Gigaom estimated that Yorke may have made $20 million from the release, more than he would likely have made through a traditional release.
+Stereogum and Gigaom estimated that Yorke may have made $20 million USD from the release, more than he would likely have made through a traditional release.
 Stereogum wrote that "this sort of album-release strategy only works for artists who are already astronomically famous, but salute Thom Yorke for figuring out ways to keep stacking cash while keeping his artistic autonomy".
 However, Billboard argued that, assuming the ratio of people who paid for the full album was comparable to subscription numbers of Spotify and Pandora, earnings between $1 and 6 million were more likely: "Not bad showing for a self-released, direct-to-fan album that allowed Yorke to circumvent major download stores and gather customer information — but it's no Hollywood starring role, either."

 In November 2015, asked if the BitTorrent release had been a success, Yorke said: "No, not exactly.
 But I wanted it to be an experiment ...
 I wanted to show that, in theory, today one could follow the entire chain of record production, from start to finish, on his own.
 But in practice it is very different.
 We cannot be burdened with all of the responsibilities of the record label.
 But I'm glad I did it, for having tried to."

+Tour

+At Latitude Festival in July 2015, Yorke played a surprise set, playing songs from Tomorrow's Modern Boxes and his first solo album, The Eraser (2006).
+In August, he performed at Summer Sonic Festival in Tokyo.
+In December 2017, he performed at the Fonda Theatre in Los Angeles, the Fox Theater in Oakland, California, and the Day for Night festival in Houston, Texas.
+In 2018, he toured Europe in May and June, supported by Oliver Coates, followed by the US in November and December.
+He was accompanied by Godrich and the audiovisual artist Tarik Barri.